 - Another Oracle Certified Partner: Your service provider evaluation criteria for implementation and support could result in the need to contract with another, more qualified service partner.
 In such cases, IT leaders should begin the contracting process with the post implementation support provider early in the process (ideally during the testing phase).
 There are many midsize and small Oracle-specific service providers that offer “pay as you use” ongoing service options using non dedicated staff in a center of excellence.

-- Incumbent Strategic Partner: If you already have an incumbent service provider supporting your application portfolio, leveraging that existing relationship and contracting the provider to support your new SaaS allows for improved relationship and possible cost optimization opportunities in contacts for additional work.
+- Incumbent Strategic Partner: If you already have an incumbent service provider supporting your application portfolio, leveraging that existing relationship and signing a new SaaS services agreement to support the new environment allows for improved relationship and possible cost optimization opportunities in contacts for additional work.
 However, carefully check that your incumbent partner has Oracle-certified resources with relevant experience in your industry.
 Also ensure that it has the required capability to deliver ongoing support of a cloud application platform because this expertise is different from traditional on-premises managed applications.
 If the incumbent is qualified, involve it early in the implementation cycle to optimize the knowledge transfer and expedite post implementation support.

 Support Option 2: In-House IT Support